melezhik/outthentic/README.md

 ## Options

-- `--root`  - root directory of outhentic project, if not set story runner starts with current working directory
+- `--root`  - root directory of outthentic project, if not set story runner starts with current working directory

 - `--debug` - add debug info to test output, one of possible values : \`0,1,2'. default value is \`0'